orcasound/aifororcas-livesystem/InferenceSystem/README.md

 This script processes audio from a segment of data and uploads it to the annotation website [https://aifororcas-podcast.azurewebsites.net/](https://aifororcas-podcast.azurewebsites.net/).

-To run the script,
-Find the connection string for blob storage account mldevdatastorage and run the following
+To run the script, find the connection string for blob storage account `"mldevdatastorage"` and run the following

 ### Windows